Home icon

 Benefits of Play

 • Play allows children to use their creativity while developing their imagination, motor skills, and physical, cognitive, and emotional strength.
 Play is important to healthy brain development.
 It is through play that children at a very early age engage and interact in the world around them.
-This American Academy of Pediatrics article describes how play promotes healthy child development and helps to maintain strong parent-child bonds.
+Play promotes healthy child development and helps to maintain strong parent-child bonds.

 • Play connects to learning and development.
-The National Association for the Education of Young Children has a number of resources to help families and caregivers support young children’s play.
+In their collection, How Play Connects to Learning, the National Association for the Education of Young Children has a number of resources to help families and caregivers support young children’s play.

-• This webinar from the Head Start Early Child Knowledge Learning & Knowledge Center describes how play builds critical cognitive and behavioral skills for children birth to age 5.
+• The webinar Playing to Learn: Benefits of Play in Early Childhood describes how play builds critical cognitive and behavioral skills for children birth to age 5.

 Play at Home